apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 stream MUST BE persisted to the fileysystem and visible to oll other clients attempting to read data from that path via `FileSystem.open()`.

-As well as operations to write the data, Hadoop's Output Streams provide methods to flush buffered data back to the filesystem, so as to ensure that the data is reliably persisted and/or visible to other callers.
+As well as operations to write the data, Hadoop's OutputStream implementations provide methods to flush buffered data back to the filesystem, so as to ensure that the data is reliably persisted and/or visible to other callers.
 This is done via the `Syncable` interface.
-It was originally intended that the presence of this interface could be interpreted as a guarantee that the stream supported it's methods, but this has proven impossible to guarantee as the static nature of the interface is incompatible with filesystems whose syncability semantics may vary on a store/path basis.
+It was originally intended that the presence of this interface could be interpreted as a guarantee that the stream supported its methods.
+However, this has proven impossible to guarantee as the static nature of the interface is incompatible with filesystems whose syncability semantics may vary on a store/path basis.
-As an example, erasure coded files in HDFS have
+As an example, erasure coded files in HDFS do not support the Sync operations, even though they are implemented as subclass of an output stream which is `Syncable`.
 A new interface, `StreamCapabilities` has been implemented to allow callers to probe the exact capabilities of a stream, even transitively through a chain of streams.

-* HDFS's primary stream implementation is `org.apache.hadoop.hdfs.DFSOutputStream`.
-* The subclass `org.apache.hadoop.hdfs.DFSStripedOutputStream` supports erasure
-coding: it removes the `Syncable` behaviors from the base class.
-* The output streams `org.apache.hadoop.fs.FSOutputSummer` and
-`org.apache.hadoop.fs.ChecksumFileSystem.ChecksumFSOutputSummer`
-contain the underlying checksummed output stream used by both HDFS and the "file" filesystems.

 ## Output Stream Model